NTKonzen/README-Generator/README.md

 ---
 #### License

-Copyright (c) 2020 Konzen, Nicholas
+Copyright (c) 2020 Nicholas Konzen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal